Information Inequalities for Five Random Variables: Computation

 The problem size, number of facets and vertices, and the running time in seconds are summarized in Table \ref{table:9}.

 Both the number of facets and the number of vertices grow moderately.
 A plausible conjecture is that, in general, the number of facets is $2n+14$, and the number of vertices is $2n^2+17$.

-The running time is significantly shorter than in \hyperlink{subsec:c1}{Case I}.
+The running time is significantly shorter than in Section \ref{subsec:c1}.
 It is explained by the fact that the polyhedral algorithm requires solving an LP instance for each vertex and each facet in the result, and those numbers are significantly smaller here.
 The generating matrix $M$ is the same in both cases, implying that the problem size is the same.
 Numerical instability prevented completing the computation for $n=10$ even in this case.